wearekickback/app/docs/WALLET_INTEGRATION.md

 ### Authentication

-If the wallet is Externally Owned Account, it should work out of the box.
+If the wallet is an Externally Owned Account, it should work out of the box.
 If the wallet is Contract based, then your contract has to have support for  EIP 1271.

 For more detail, please read [Integrating a contract based wallet into your Dapp.](https://medium.com/wearekickback/integrating-a-contract-based-wallet-into-your-dapp-1721c1a1148b)

 ### Wallet Icon

-By the time user login using your solution, the wallet of the users are usually empty.
-Since Kickback does not have any wallet feature, you have to inject your wallet icon next to user profile name.
+By the time users log in using your solution, the wallet of the users is usually empty.
+Since Kickback does not have any wallet feature, you have to inject your wallet icon next to the user profile name.

 ![](./images/loggedin.png)

-By clicking your wallet icon, it should either pop up your wallet modal or redirect to your wallet page.
+By clicking your wallet icon, it should either pop up your wallet modal or redirect it to your wallet page.

 If your wallet does not have basic wallet capability, it needs to be built.

 ### Logout Button

-By clicking `Logout` it must show Login button.
+By clicking `Logout` it must show the Login button.

 ## Coding conventions.

-Please follow out contribution guide in our test page.
+Please follow our contribution guide on our test page.

 ## Testing.